4cello/mirandacnc-community/assembly_tips.md

 as close as possible.
 5. Install the screws into the rail and the beam onto the frame.
 6. Install the carriage onto the x, use m3x20 here.
 Some holes may need to be drilled larger to fit.

+## Rail alignment
-7. Alignment- “the Y-axis rails aren't that important, but in the X both rails need to be parallel so don't fasten the rails until the carriage is installed, then move the carriage to one side, fasten a couple of bolts on that side, slide it to the other side and fasten a couple of bolts on the other side and then you can go and fasten everything” -Ivan
+"the Y-axis rails aren't that important, but in the X both rails need to be parallel so don't fasten the rails until the carriage is installed, then move the carriage to one side, fasten a couple of bolts on that side, slide it to the other side and fasten a couple of bolts on the other side and then you can go and fasten everything" -Ivan

+# Reduction Version (HTD-5M)
+## Belt Tensioners
+X axis:
+- Install tensioner on left side (away from carriage motor), so the belt bearings don't crash into it.
+You will need to drill a hole into your printed part for the screw to fit through.
+- Doesn't require an extra belt tensioner, since screw goes through left carriage instead.
+However, you might want to print the mirrored version of the belt tensioner, if you stick with the stock ones (although I'm not sure if this makes a functional difference).

+Y axis:
+- Move tensioners as far back as possible, to prevent x axis crashing into it.

+## Endstops
+- Use GT2 belt clip thingys as endstops only, no belts attached.
+- There are custom endstops available [here](modifications/endstop_limit_switch), where limit switches can be attached to.
+However, these are untested

+# Base Version (GT2)